-Funding I's multi-currency Credit Facility with affiliates of Truist Bank (formerly SunTrust Bank), or the Lenders was \$366.0 million as of September 30, 2022, subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC, has an interest rate spread above SOFR (or an alternative risk-free floating interest rate index) of 225 basis points, a maturity date of August 2026 and a revolving period that ends in August 2024.
-As of September 30, 2022 and 2021, Funding I had \$168.8 million and \$219.4 million of outstanding borrowings under the Credit Facility, respectively.
-The Credit Facility had a weighted average interest rate of 4.7% and 2.3%, exclusive of the fee on undrawn commitments as of September 30, 2022 and 2021, respectively.
-As of September 30, 2022 and 2021, we had \$197.2 million and \$80.6 million of unused borrowing capacity under the Credit Facility, respectively, subject to leverage and borrowing base restrictions.
+Funding 1's multi-currency Credit Facility with affiliates of Truist Bank (formerly SunTrust Bank), or the Lenders upsized during the quarter with the addition of a new lender on July 24, 2023, increasing the facility by \$20 million, and was \$386.0 million as of September 30, 2023, subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC, has an interest rate spread above SOFR (or an alternative risk-free floating interest rate index) of 236 basis points, a maturity date of August 2026 and a revolving period that ends in August 2024.
+As of September 30, 2023, multion and \$168.8 million of outstanding borrowings under the Credit Facility, respectively.
+The Credit Facility had a weighted average interest rate of 7.7% and 4.9%, exclusive of the fee on undrawn commitments as of September 30, 2023, and 2022, respectively.
+As of September 30, 2023 and 2022, we had \$376.6 million and \$197.2 million of unsed borrowing capacity under the Credit Facility, respectively, subject to leverage and borrowing base restrictions.

-During the revolving period, the Credit Facility bears interest at SOFR (or an alternative risk-free floating interest rate index) plus 225 basis points and, after the revolving period, the rate will reset to Base Rate (or an alternative risk-free floating interest rate index) plus 250 basis points for the remaining two years, maturing in August 2026.
+During the revolving period, the Credit Facility bears interest at SOFR (or an alternative risk-free floating interest rate index) plus 236 basis points and, after the revolving period, the rate will reset to Base Rate (or an alternative risk-free floating interest rate index) plus 250 basis points for the remaining two years, maturing in August 2026.
 The Credit Facility is secured by all of the assets of Funding I. Both we and Funding I have made customary representations and warranties and are required to comply with various covenants, reporting requirements and other customary requirements for similar credit facilities.

 The Credit Facility contains covenants, including, but not limited to, restrictions of loan size, industry requirements, average life of loans, geographic and individual portfolio concentrations, minimum portfolio yield and loan payment frequency.
 Additionally, the Credit Facility requires the maintenance of a minimum equity investment in Funding I and income ratio as well as restrictions on certain payments and issuance of debt.
 The Credit Facility compliance reporting is prepared on a basis of accounting other than GAAP.
-As of September 30, 2022, we were in compliance with the covenants relating to the Credit Facility.
+As of September 30, 2023, we were in compliance with the covenants relating to the Credit Facility.